 for careful bathing.
 The sutures or staples will be removed during a follow-up office

-- You should not drive until your healthcare provider says it’s okay.
+- You should not drive until your healthcare provider says it’s OK.
 You may need to

 avoid other types of activity for a while.

-You will have follow-up visits frequently after leaving the hospital.
-These visits
+You will have follow-up visits often after leaving the hospital.
+These visits may

 - Blood tests